Ame vs Okashi: What is the Difference in Meaning?

 Kata-Ame (固飴) and Mizu-Ame (水飴)

-Strictly speaking, Ame is further categorized into 2 types, “Kata-Ame (固飴)” and “Mizu-Ame (水飴)”.
+Strictly speaking, Ame is further divided into 2 types, “Kata-Ame (固飴)” and “Mizu-Ame (水飴)”.

-(Reference page of this article : Wikipedia 飴 )
+(Reference Page: Wikipedia 飴 )